op-developer/Identity-Service-Broker-API/README.md

 About ISB key rotation.

 ISB rotates the signing key once a week in production.
 To help testing, the signing key is rotated daily in the Sandbox environment.
-Below picture illustrates the lifecycle of the keys.
+The figure below illustrates the lifecycle of the keys.

 ![Key rotation](./key_rotation.png?raw=true)